Kyant0/AndroidLiquidGlass/README.md

 ## Components

-The library doesn't provide any high level components yet.
+The library does not include any high-level components; you will need to create your own.

-But there are some demo components in the [Catalog](./catalog/release/catalog-release.apk) app:
+Below are some example components:

 - [LiquidButton](/catalog/src/main/java/com/kyant/backdrop/catalog/components/LiquidButton.kt)
 - [LiquidToggle](/catalog/src/main/java/com/kyant/backdrop/catalog/components/LiquidToggle.kt)